Managing a new baby and caring for a toddler or older children can be challenging.

 - changing nappies

-- bathing and winding the new baby
+- bathing your baby

 Involve your older child

-Have a little activity box ready with your older child's favourite book, colours and soft toy.
 When you're sitting down to feed your baby, ask your toddler or older child to join you and have a cuddle.
 They can sing to the new baby and use the activity box when they're bored.

 As your baby grows

-Morning routine
+Morning time

 Breastfeed and change your baby in bed in the morning.